Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 right_real_curverad = ((1 + (2*right_fit[0]*y_eval*ym_per_pix + right_fit[1])**2)**1.5) / np.absolute(2*right_fit[0])

 ```
 - I calculated the mean of left and right bottoms of lane lines as the vehicle position.
-Then I calculted the distance of between the position and the center of the image as the offset.
+Then I calculated the distance of between the position and the center of the image as the offset.

 ```
 left_bottom = left_fit[0]*720**2 + left_fit[1]*720 + left_fit[2]